rallyeaon/RasPi-Server/README.md

 * setupPartitions will shrink the expanded rootfs to a user-defined size and create an ext4-partition named M2Data on the available space
 * setupBasic will setup all Basic things like software-update, GPU-memory, optional FW-update
 * setupSamba will install samba and create smbusers for myself and cruella
-* restoreFHEMData will restore the most recent FHEM configuration-backup from remote backupsystem
+* restoreFHEMData will restore FHEM's most recent configuration-backup from remote backupsystem and restore it to /opt/fhemdocker
-* restoreHASSData will restore the most recent Home Assistant configuration-backup from remote backupsystem
+* restoreHASSData will restore Home Assistant's most recent configuration-backup from remote backupsystem and restore it to /opt/homeassistant
+* restoreMQConfig will restore mosquitto's most recent configuration-backup from remote backupsystem and restore it to /opt/mosquitto